 What is a portfolio landlord and are you classed as one?
 We look at what defines a portfolio landlord, how buy-to-let criteria differ if you're classed as one, and the benefits of using a portfolio mortgage.

-A portfolio landlord is a residential landlord with four or more buy-to-let properties.
-Rental properties that are owned outright are not considered as part of the portfolio for mortgage application purposes, only those with a current buy-to-let mortgage in place are counted.
+A portfolio landlord is a residential landlord with four or more mortgaged buy-to-let properties.
+Rental properties that are owned outright are not considered as part of the four-property threshold, only those with a current buy-to-let mortgage in place are counted.

 When you become a portfolio landlord, the number of lenders available to you is likely to reduce, as some of the bigger high street lenders won’t support more than four buy-to-let mortgages from one landlord.